Prehistory of nakedness and clothing: Evolution of hairlessness

-The general hairlessness of humans in comparison to related species may be due to loss of functionality in the pseudogene KRT41P (which helps produce keratin) in the human lineage about 240,000 years ago.
+The general hairlessness of humans in comparison to related species may be due to loss of functionality in the pseudogene called KRT41P (which helps produce keratin) in the human lineage about 240,000 years ago.
 On an individual basis, mutations in the gene HR can lead to complete hair loss, though this is not typical in humans.
 Humans may also lose their hair as a result of hormonal imbalance due to drugs or pregnancy.

 To comprehend why humans have significantly less body hair than other primates, one must understand that mammalian body hair is not merely an aesthetic characteristic; it protects the skin from wounds, bites, heat, cold, and ultraviolet radiation.
 Additionally, it can be used as a communication tool and as a camouflage.

 The first member of the genus Homo to be hairless was Homo erectus, originating about 1.6 million years ago.
 The dissipation of body heat remains the most widely accepted evolutionary explanation for the loss of body hair in early members of the genus Homo, the surviving member of which is modern humans.
 Less hair and an increase in sweat glands made it easier for their bodies to cool when they moved from living in shady forest to open savanna.
-This change in environment also resulted in a change in diet, from largely vegetarian to hunting.
+This change in environment also resulted in a change in diet, from largely vegetarian to hunting-gathering.
 Pursuing game on the savanna also increased the need for regulation of body heat.

-The anthropologist and paleo-biologist Nina Jablonski posits that the ability to dissipate excess body heat through eccrine sweating helped make possible the dramatic enlargement of the brain, the most temperature-sensitive human organ.
+The anthropologist and paleo-biologist Nina Jablonski posits that the ability to dissipate excess body heat through eccrine sweating helped make possible the dramatic enlargement of the brain, the most temperature-sensitive organ in human body.
 Thus the loss of fur was also a factor in further adaptations, both physical and behavioral, that differentiated humans from other primates.
-Some of these changes are thought to be the result of sexual selection.
-By selecting more hairless mates, humans accelerated changes initiated by natural selection.
+Some of these changes are thought to be the result of sexual selection: by selecting more hairless mates, humans accelerated changes initiated by natural selection.
 Sexual selection may also account for the remaining human hair in the pubic area and armpits, which are sites for pheromones, while hair on the head continued to provide protection from the sun.
 Anatomically-modern humans, whose traits include hairlessness, evolved 260,000 to 350,000 years ago.